Topics Map > LMS > Canvas

-This document provides instructors with more focused guidance on how to engage their students with video in discussion posts.
-It provides two scenarios for how instructors might want to have their students participate in video-based discussions.
+This document provides instructors an overview of different options for student use of video in discussion posts.
+It describes two scenarios for how instructors could have their students participate in video-based discussions.

 Scenario 1: Students Upload Videos Directly to Canvas

 - Completely Mobile Solution - This scenario allows the student to record and post videos completely from their mobile device.

 - Student Cognitive Load - This scenario has the potential to cause less cognitive overload since the students could use their phone to do the entire process.